madprops/nap/README.md

 # Parsing

-This will try to parse a provided value to a specific type.
+These will try to parse a provided value to a specific type.

 If value doesn't exist or it fails to parse